evmarts/blog/_posts/2017-08-03-meme-maker.md

 ![](/blog/_img/figs/meme-maker/meme.png){:class="img-responsive"}

-I would format this way by doing the following:
+To format this way, I would go through these steps:

 1. Open Twitter on my phone
 2. Compose a new Tweet and attach an image